fedorenchik/PlanetVim/docs/PLUGIN_UPDATES_2026-09-11.md

 revision**.
 The four first-party packages remain owned by PlanetVim.
 Each upstream import has its own commit and matching inventory fingerprint.

+Subsequent follow-up: the bundled `editorconfig-vim` snapshot was removed in favor of Vim's distributed EditorConfig package.
+The audit below records the completed upgrade; [plugins.json](plugins.json) tracks the current 117 upstream packages plus four first-party packages.

 ## Selection and provenance

 Prefer the latest numeric stable version tag.
 If a plugin has no such tag, pin